chisness/chisness.github.io/_posts/2019-04-25-artificial-intelligence-poker-tutorial.md

 | Action 2  | 5, 8  | 4, 0  | -1, 1  |
 | Action 3  | 7, 3  | 5, -1  | 0, 3  |

 A dominated strategy is one that is strictly worse than an alternative strategy.
 We can see that Player 1's strategy of Action 1 dominates Actions 2 and 3 because all of the values are strictly higher.

+When P2 chooses Action 1, P1 earns 10 with Action 1, 5 with Action 2, and 7 with Action 3
+When P2 chooses Action 2, P1 earns 8 with Action 1, 4 with Action 2, and 5 with Action 3
+When P2 chooses Action 3, P1 earns 7 with Action 1, 5 with Action 2, and 0 with Action 3

 We also see that Action 1 dominates Action 2 for Player 2 and that Action 1 weakly dominates Action 3 for Player 2, since if Player 1 chooses Action 3, Player 2's Action 1 and Action 3 would be equal, rather than Action 1 being strictly greater.

 We can eliminate strictly dominated strategies and then arrive at the reduced Normal Form game: